daPhyre/Chloe.js/reference.md

 ```idl
 double speed
 ```
-The speed of the particle, in pixels.
+The speed of the particle, in pixels per second.

 #### Particle.angle
 ```idl